 The Bushy Tail is like the Round Head, but you often trim the hair closer to the nose, allowing them almost to take on a bare appearance.
 The tail is bushy as well, and you can brush the tail to be extra fuzzy, giving them even more of a teddy bear appearance.

 8. The Fluffy Ear

-The Fluffy Ear hair cut is another low maintenance cut that emphasizes the fuzzy ears.
-The hair is kept shorter, and there is no need to fluff it out, so maintenance is kept low.
+The Fluffy Ear hair cut is another low maintenance Bichon Frise cut that emphasizes the fuzzy ears.
+Given this is a short hair Bichon Frise haircut there is no need to fluff it out, so maintenance is kept low.
 This hairdo works great with accessories, looks good with a collar, and is short enough to wear costumes.

 9. The Poor Boy

 The Poor Boy haircut is a short cut that’s low maintenance and looks great.
 The hair is cut short over the body but is left slightly longer over the face, giving the dog a more teddy-bear like appearance.